-This salad is spectacular!
-Along with salad greens it has sliced turkey meat (I used cubed), dried cherries, diced pears, toasted pecans, and in place of the Gorgonzola cheese I substituted Feta cheese because we like it more.
-The recipe also has it’s own cherry balsamic vinaigrette which is outstanding.
-This recipe uses cherry preserves in the base.
+Harvest Turkey Salad with Cherry Vinaigrette is spectacular!
+Along with salad greens it has sliced turkey meat, dried cherries, sliced pears, toasted pecans, and in place of the Gorgonzola cheese I substituted Feta cheese because we like it better.
+It also comes with it’s own cherry balsamic vinaigrette which is outstanding.
+The dressing uses cherry preserves in the base.
 We loved it.
 So did our company!

 John was telling me about this delicious salad at Panera Bread last week so I wanted to give it a whirl.
 I was going to wing it for both salad and dressing based on his description, but then I found this copycat recipe online and decided to give it a try.
 It was fabulous!
 We loved this delicious salad and I will be making it again and again.
 I used leftover turkey breast meat from Thanksgiving dinner, but sliced grilled or rotisserie chicken will work just as well.
 I found this version online here.